 - Hotel: In August 2021, G4 capital partners closed on a $77 million construction loan for the Williamsburg, Brooklyn location of Marriott’s Moxy hotel brand developed by the Lightstone Group.
 Lightstone originally bought the development site for $30.4 million in 2019.
 The hotel is expected to be completed in 2022.

-- Mixed-use: G4 Capital Partners provided $105 million in financing for a condo project in Bedford-Stuyvesant, Brooklyn on the former site of the Cascade Linen Factory, in April 2021.
+- Mixed-Use: In April 2021, G4 Capital Partners provided $105 million in financing for a condo project in Bedford-Stuyvesant, Brooklyn on the former site of the Cascade Linen Factory.
 The debt includes $20 million in construction financing, a $30 million land loan and a $55 million condo inventory loan secured by 167 residential units across four buildings.
 Once built, the project will include seven buildings, organized around a central courtyard, with 67,700 square feet of commercial and community space.